andrhamm/serverless-job-manager/README.md

   * execution latency (time elapsed from scheduled event time to service invocation)
   * enable/implement tracing for all function states, help inform future optimizations
     * include lambda stats (memory, etc) in metrics, so we can observe the effect on latency
-* Callback heartbeat/keep-alive endpoint to extend the execution's lock_expires_at
+* ~Callback heartbeat/keep-alive endpoint to extend the execution's lock_expires_at~
   * extend the execution's timeout by a duration less than or equal to the job's configured ttl_seconds
   * wait step on the execution needs to retry if the value has been extended
+  * Step Functions doesn't yet support dynamic `TimeoutSeconds` or `HeartbeatSeconds`
 * Internal job to stop pending state machine executions if ttl expired (cleanup job)
 * Abstract into discrete AWS Event Fork Pipelines components
 * ~Update to node10~